-We have a selection of packages to offer you, from an Introduction Only, through to a Fully Managed package, where our experienced Property Management team take care of everything for you.
+We have a selection of packages to offer you, from a Let Only, through to a Fully Managed package, where our experienced Property Management team take care of everything for you.
 Please see our Terms of Business for more information on packages and commissions.

 When maintenance is required, we use local contractors that we know and trust – the price they quote is the price you pay!